yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 # Differences from RFC 7525
 {: #diff-rfc}

+This revision of the Best Current Practices contains numerous changes, and this section is focused on the normative changes.

 * High level differences:
   * Clarified items (e.g. renegotiation) that only apply to TLS 1.2.
   * Changed status of TLS 1.0 and 1.1 from SHOULD NOT to MUST NOT.